artag/Training/Notes_Get_Programming_with_F#/ReadMe.md

 ### Pattern-matching

+**!** Sequences can’t be pattern matched against; only arrays and lists are supported.

 ```fsharp
 // (1) Implicitly matching on a tuple of rating and years
 // (2) If medium score with one-year history, limit is $500